 In 2020-21, the UC Writing Centre is offering a special opportunity for students interested in creative writing.
 UC's Barker Fairley Distinguished Visitor for 2020-21, award-winning fiction writer and educator Carrianne Leung, is available to meet with UC and UC program students in free fifty-minute one-on-one sessions.

-You may now book appointments in the fall.
+You may now book appointments in the winter term.

 Carrianne Leung is available to meet with students who

 - want to read through a piece of creative fiction or creative non-fiction for immediate feedback.

 - want to discuss any aspect of the writing life.